Home » Modern British Drama » Tom Stoppard’s Rosencrantz and Guildenstern Are Dead

 • The first answer is, they can honestly recognise the terror of their situation—Life’s length is fixed; no significant extension is possible.

-Vaudeville-style, Ros and Guil constantly ask and answer questions of each other and, when he is onstage, the Player.
+Vaudeville-style, Ros and Guil constantly ask and answer questions of each other and, when he is onstage, of the Player.
 Many questions and answers are one-liners.
 All are directed to escaping their situation, if not physically then by distraction.
 The exchanges are sometimes funny, sometimes terrifying.
 Ros and Guil grow more desperate as the action moves towards its ending.
-Both, especially Ros, invite the audience’s compassion.
+Both, but especially Ros, invite the audience’s compassion.
 Alfred, the most pathetic of the players, comically evokes the suffering of humanity–a paradox if ever there was one!
 The players’ music simultaneously brightens and darkens.
 All these features undermine by contrast the tragic grandeur of a classic play like Hamlet.

 GUIL: Good God, I hope more tears are shed for us!…